‘We want half a day’s video training. We’ve just bought a professional video camera and we want to know how to use it’

 Our heart sank at the new client’s inquiry.

 Two reasons.
 First, conventional video making is a massive subject not easily telescoped into a couple of hours training.
-Second, most organisations looking to produce their own video are going down the smartphone route.
+Second, most organisations looking to produce their own video are going down the smartphone route – which is where our guide to how to make video on your smartphone comes in.

 The camcorder this client had bought cost over £2,000.
 And they hadn’t even thought about the need for a powerful edit-laptop with software – another £1-2k…